My 5 Disciplines for a Triathalon

 Managing T1D for the last four years has taken endless planning and experimenting.
 It has brought tears, challenges and failures, but it has also made me acutely aware of not only the capabilities of our bodies and their intricate, varied response to nutrition and exercise, but ultimately the amazing power of the mind.

-Since severe complications lie on either side of the scale, managing diabetes is a constant balancing game to find this 4-8 mmol/L sweet zone.
-This is challenging on your average day, then add in three forms of exercise, a dash of adrenaline and your glucose requirements are completely out of whack.
+Since severe complications lie on either side of the scale, managing diabetes is a constant balancing game to find this 72-144 mg/dL4-8 mmol/L sweet zone.
+This is challenging on your average day, then add in three forms of exercise, a dash of adrenaline and your blood glucose requirements are completely out of whack.
 To help, I use a special device called Dexcom which is continuous glucose monitoring (CGM) system which reads my blood sugars every five minutes.

 For race day of 70.3 Ironman Durban, I had two nutrition plans.
-A plan structured around low blood glucose which involved carbohydrates and gels as well as a plan for if my sugar surged high, which included low sugar, low carbohydrate alternatives from Keto Sports Nutrition.
+A plan structured around low blood glucose which involved carbohydrates and gels as well as a plan for if my blood sugar surged high, which included low blood sugar, low carbohydrate alternatives from Keto Sports Nutrition.
 Confidence comes in the form of preparation.
 Everything else on race day was beyond my control.
-I had a low carb dinner the night before so that my sugar levels stayed in range while I slept and to ensure waking on a good blood sugar.
+I had a low carb dinner the night before so that my blood sugar levels stayed in range while I slept and to ensure waking on a good blood sugar.

 Breakfast was a smoothie comprising of a carefully measured 20 grams of carbohydrates.
-I injected 4 units of insulin, a higher dose than normal, but I expected my nerves and adrenaline to shoot my sugar high.
+I injected 4 units of insulin, a higher dose than normal, but I expected my nerves and adrenaline to shoot my blood sugar high.

 Diabetes: 1 Tracy: 0